alxblzd/alxblzd.github.io/_posts/2025-01-19-proj-CRS-coreruleset-owasp-haproxy.md

 #### How it works

-SPOE: Stream Processing Offload Engine.
+SPOE: Stream Processing Offload Engine. \
-SPOA: Stream Processing Offload Agent.
+SPOA: Stream Processing Offload Agent. \
-SPOP: Stream Processing Offload Protocol.
+SPOP: Stream Processing Offload Protocol. \
-WAF: Web Application Firewall.
+WAF: Web Application Firewall. \

-Coraza SPOA powers the Coraza WAF used by HAProxy.
-It works by using the Stream Processing Offload Engine (SPOE) to send requests to the Stream Processing Offload Agent (SPOA) for processing.
+HAproxy integrate the SPOE to send requests and receive reponse to/from the SPOA, used for processing.

-Communication between HAProxy and the SPOA happens via the Stream Processing Offload Protocol (SPOP).
-The result of the scan is then sent back to HAProxy to authorize or block the traffic.
+Communication between SPOE and the SPOA happens via the SPOP (2 & 5).
+The result of the scan is sent back to HAProxy to authorize or block the traffic.

 ![Coraza_engine](assets/img/coraza_spoa_flow.webp)